-While many people assume landlords prefer a 12-month, long-term lease, there are many benefits of month to month leases for landlords and tenants!
+Many people assume landlords prefer a 12-month, long-term lease.
+However, there are many benefits of month to month leases for landlords and tenants!

-Before we delve deeper into what’s our main subject for today, it’s best if we take a look at what options landlords (and tenants, too) have before they reach an agreement.
+Before we delve deeper, let’s take a look at what options landlords (and tenants) have before they reach an agreement.
 Here are the two most frequent types of leases: month to month and fixed long-term leases.

 What is a month to month lease?